vpsx/cogwheel/README.md

 If you are setting up something other than InCommon, still save the SP's signing and encryption keys/certs with those names.

+#### Obtain a TLS/SSL certificate for your domain name

+Save the cert and key in the top level directory with the names `ssl_cert.pem` and `ssl_key.pem`.

+To make a self-signed certificate for testing:
+`openssl req -x509 -newkey rsa -nodes -out ssl_cert.pem -keyout ssl_key.pem`

 -----------------------------------------------------------------------